Secure Workwear Recycling

 Broadgate Logo Broadgate Logo

-Landsec Logo
+Landsec Logo Landsec Logo

 Ropemaker Logo Ropemaker Logo

-What can go in secure uniform recycling?
+What can go in your secure workwear recycling?

 Many organisations provide branded garments to their employees which they are required to wear whilst undertaking their role.
 Uniforms include items such as t-shirts, trousers, hats, coats, PPE and much more.
 Often branded and colour coded they act as an identifying marker of your staff and business.